Meet our key people

 In 2011 he got engaged and started building a house.
 On the same day his wedding was scheduled they woke up to the air strikes and had to flee the town to escape the bombing.
 When he returned, his new house was completely destroyed.
 He had no money for food or to try to repair his house.
 He told his fiance's father that he could not marry his daughter at this time and decided to travel to collect money to repair his house.

 He borrowed money for plane fare to travel to Libya.
 The war there was over.
 At this time he started working as an upholsterer and sent money home to his parents to travel to Libya.
 The bombing increased in Syria and the regime forces besieged the city from all sides, no food, electricity or water.
 He was concerned about his brothers and family there and started sending money to them for food which became scarce and expensive.
 The townspeople began farming to secure food.

-Fortunately his fiancee's family was living in Damascus outside of the imposed siege.
-After years of trying he finally got his fiancee a visa to go to Lebanon where they got married.
+Fortunately his fiance's family was living in Damascus outside of the imposed siege.
+After years of trying he finally got his fiance' a visa to go to Lebanon where they got married.